 - Unpredictable fuel costs and competition

-- Driver shortage, retention and truck parking issues
+- Driver shortage, employee retention and truck parking issues

-- Customers expect greater tracking of their goods resulting in increased expectation and unwillingness to pay for any additional expenses.
+- Customers expect greater tracking of their goods, resulting in increased expectations and unwillingness to pay for any additional expenses.

-- Government laws and environment issues like anti-idling and other emission reduction regulations.
+- Compliance with environmental laws like anti-idling and other emission reduction regulations.

 - ELD Mandate and Hours-of-Service rules.